 Boosting The Population

-At our project area in Scotland, mountain hare sightings are decreasing and the population is thought to be small.
+At our project area in Scotland, mountain hare sightings are rare and the population is thought to be small.
 By translocating mountain hares from areas where the populations are healthy, the project aims to increase breeding opportunities and promote genetic diversity among the local population.
 Post releasing monitoring will be employed to monitor the long-term population trend.

 the team behind the project